MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-m365.md

 [Microsoft 365](https://www.microsoft.com/microsoft-365) is a new offering from Microsoft that combines [Windows 10](https://www.microsoft.com/windows/features) with [Office 365](https://products.office.com/business/explore-office-365-for-business), and [Enterprise Mobility and Security](https://www.microsoft.com/cloud-platform/enterprise-mobility-security) (EMS).
 See the [M365 Enterprise poster](#m365-enterprise-poster) for an overview.

 For Windows 10 deployment, Microsoft 365 includes a fantastic deployment advisor that can walk you through the entire process of deploying Windows 10.
-The wizard supports multiple Windows 10 deployment methods, including:
+The wizard supports multiple Windows 10 deployment methods, including -

 - Windows Autopilot
 - In-place upgrade